ahlim0m/tylernakamura.github.io/_posts/2016-09-06-my-software-wishlist.markdown

 ### macOS
 - cmd + tab needs to be faster.
 I have no idea why its so slow.
 - contacts: adding to and from "groups" is horrible in its current state
+- imessage: photos should be built into imessage just like iOS messages.
+Currently I have to open photo booth to take a photo from my computer and move that photo over to imessage to send it.

 ### OBS Studio
 - Default value for container recording should be mp4 or matroska NOT flv